 'Afghanistan is experiencing a major food security and livelihoods crisis, currently the world's third largest.
 According to the Integrated Food Security Phase Classification (IPC) Afghanistan Report #10 (2018), an estimated, an estimated 13.5 million people are facing severe acute food insecurity - 6 million more than this time last year.
 Of the total number, 3.6 million are facing emergency levels of food insecurity nationwide.
 In the past five years, the country has experienced a steady decline in wheat production mainly due to climatic factors and conflict.
-Without immediate livelihood support, in a country where more than 70 percent of the population is associated with crop production and livestock, the food security situation is expected to deteriorate further.
+Without immediate livelihood support, in a country where more than 70 percent of the population is expected to deteriorate further.
 This could result in the food insecurity situation becoming more acute as the lean season progresses during the spring and early summer.'26